sre/wifimcu-template/README.md

 minor tweaks.

 It uses a basic arm-none-eabi GCC toolchain to build, and OpenOCD to upload code to the board.
-It uses the WiFi driver from Broadcom's WICED framework, but no other parts of it.
+It uses the WiFi driver from Cypress' WICED framework, but no other parts of it.
 It is otherwise self-contained and has no other dependencies.
 It uses only the basic headers from the STM libraries, as the STM driver code is generally quite atrocious.